CUPE Staff Retirees Association

 a) All dues paying members of the Association are eligible for nomination.

-b) The Executive Committee shall choose three (3) members who live close to one another and who are neither Officers nor candidates to form an Elections Committee.
+b) In the spring of the final year of its mandate, the Executive Committee shall choose three (3) members who live close to one another, or have the ability to meet virtually, and who are neither Officers nor candidates to form an Elections Committee.
+At least one member of the Elections Committee should be bilingual (French/English).
 The Elections Committee shall treat information submitted to it as confidential.

-h) Should an Executive Committee office fall vacant during the term of office, a by-election to complete the unexpired term shall be organized in compliance with Sections 5 b), c), d,) e), and f) above.
+i) Should an Executive Committee office fall vacant during the term of office, a by-election to complete the unexpired term shall be organized in compliance with Sections 5 b), c), d,) e), f) and g) above.
 If the vacant term of office is less than twelve (12) months, the Executive Committee shall have the authority to appoint an interim member to complete the term.

 All meetings of the Association shall be conducted in accordance with the basic principles of Canadian parliamentary procedure and Bourinot’s Rules of Order.